NASA’s Chandra X-ray Telescope Captures The Most Massive Black Holes Ever Found In The Universe

 — Peter Nutley (@darthpedar) February 21, 2018

 The image above shows a computer simulation of a supermassive black hole at the center of the galaxy.
 The center of the black hole, which is the black region, is the black hole’s event horizon, in which no light could escape its gravitational pull.
-Meanwhile, the stars in the background damaged as the stars toss by the black hole.
+Meanwhile, the stars in the background are damaged as the stars toss by the black hole.